 ☐Full and name and email address for signatory.

-Please provide the full name and email address for the vendor company representative authorized to sign the Product Addendum which will be delivered via DocuSign.
+Please provide the full name and email address for the seller company representative authorized to sign the Product Addendum which will be delivered via DocuSign.
 (The Addendum extends our Terms or Service to over FDA-regulated products).

 ☐Label Artwork.